abdulraheem786555/Ddos-first/README.md

 HOW TO RUN-:

-Just clone my repo, and execute using ' python3 bangger.py '
+Just clone my repo, and execute using ' python bangger.py '